kruserr/rapiddb/README.md

 ```

 ### Explore and customize the database
-The database is highly custimizable, if you use the database inside your cargo project.
+The database is highly customizable, if you use the database inside your cargo project.
 You can interact with the `db` object, and explore the `IDatabase` interface.
 You can also use `warp::Filter` to extend the API.
 You can also implement the `IDatabase` interface yourself, for your own database.
 Explore the docs to learn more, or look at the examples below, or inside the repo.

 ## Examples